 Solo traveling is the perfect way to get out of your comfort zone.
 Understanding that seeing anyone from where you're visiting again is slim can help you feel less anxious.

-You will be forced to go to restaurants on your own and will get more comfortable being by yourself.
+You'll be forced to go to restaurants on your own and will get more comfortable being by yourself.

 How to Meet People